 Coping with cravings

 The intense, and sometimes uncontrollable, cravings associated with staying sober are difficult to manage, but ultimately treatable.
 Keeping this in mind can help addicts consciously make the decision to stay sober every day.
-One of the hardest moments for an addict trying to stay sober can be when they leave their therapeutic community or drug rehab program.
-This is a mark in the road to recovery but it is also a time when an addict must renew the techniques learned in treatment and build the network of support needed to remain sober.
-Many recovering addicts find continuing to go to 12 step programs and other after care therapies helpful.
+The struggle is often hardest when first leaving a therapeutic community or drug rehab program.
+It’s time to form a strong support network and work to develop solid coping skills and a new lifestyle.
+Many recovering addicts find ongoing 12-step programs and other after care therapies helpful.
 Recovering addicts should remember that even if a relapse prevention plan fails and a relapse occurs, this does not mean a total return to abuse has to occur.
 Staying sober is a life-long lifestyle change and commitment; relapse can happen at any point along the way even if a recovering addict is diligent.

 Recovering addicts who experience a relapse should contact an authority in their aftercare therapy and their support network to discuss why they used and what triggered the relapse.
 By talking to those in the support network, a recovering addict can overcome the feelings of remorse often associated with a relapse.
 Such feelings are normal, but when not put in check can lead to a return of the self-destructive habits of abuse.